gorrillamcd/Armory/README.md

 Just some quick notes about working with the code:

 * Right now, I'm sticking with the gems I have unless there's a really good reason to switch.
 That means RSpec for testing, Paperclip for uploads, etc.
-* Thin is the server I plan on using for development and production.
+* `Thin` is the server I plan on using for development and production.
 If you don't know, just do `gem install thin`, clone this repo and cd into the directory, then run `thin start`, it's that easy!
 * The main roadmap for version 1 is fairly set in stone.
 It will be functional and secure, but might not have all the bells and whistles(autocomplete, multiple question-types, translation, etc) it could have, that's what version 2 is for.
 * This is free to be used by anyone but cannot be sold (will get a proper license up soon).
 That said, I will not add functionality for other scriptures(book of mormon, apocrapha, etc) or religions.
-If you'd like, feel free to fork the repository and you can add them to that yourself.
+If you'd like, fork the repository and you can add them yourself.

 #TODO
 [todo]: #

 * Write Tests for current and any further features (will use rspec/capybara)
-* Add Course subscription feature (state-machine to track relationship between student and course)
 * Create Exam views and logic along with Questions and Answers
 * Finish user CRUD interface for admins to manage users
-* Program User Interface (already designed and looking sweet!; templates will probably come in v3.0)
+* Code User Interface (already designed and looking sweet!; templates will probably come in v3.0)
 * Refactor and general code-cleanup